lizmat/Sequence-Generator/README.md

 say "ac" ... "ba";  # (ac ab aa bc bb ba)
 ```

 Any other combination of strings will return a `Failure`.
-If you want some other string based sequence semantics, you should probably be using the magic increment / decrementfunctionality on strings, as offered by the `.succ` and `.pred` methods:
+If you want some other string based sequence semantics, you should probably be using the magic increment / decrementfunctionality on strings, as offered by the `.succ` and `.pred` methods, and use a `Callable` to produce the values.

 ```raku
 say ("zy", *.succ ... *).head(8);   # (zy zz aaa aab aac aad aae aaf)